KrisKorne/CourseTS2080/CourseTS2080-master/Lecture1.md

 ## Abstraction

-Abstraction is
+Abstraction is in the middle of Encapsulation and Inheretance.
+Prevents code repetition, Improves flexibility, Working in large teams.

 ## Inheritance

-Inheritance is
+Inheritance is when a subclass takes some methods from the base class. creates new classes from already created classes.

 ## Polymorphism

-Polymorphism is
+Polymorphism is method overriding.